 Today’s post comes from our Branding for Designers email series.
 Almost everyone on the Braid team started out as a graphic designer so we have a special place in our hearts for you all.
 We know your struggles first hand and wanted to create a series just for you.
 Oh, and if you’d like to get a free eBook on how to brand yourself as a creative expert sign up here.
 Now on to the post!

-If you’ve done exercises from our Braid Ebook for Designers or from our Braid Method Branding ECourse, you know we like to help you shape and share your words.
+If you’ve done exercises from our Braid Ebook for Designers, you know we like to help you shape and share your words.
 But what about creating and showing your work?

 Creative entrepreneurs can show their work in lots of way.
 Think about the places where you are sharing: your website, portfolio, and case studies, perhaps.
 Then think about your creative work out there simply speaking for itself – as your clients share with friends and peers, and people experience your work firsthand out “in the world.”